Gig worker: Temporary workers

 Many factors go into a desirable job, and the best employers focus on the aspects of work that are most attractive to today's increasingly competitive and fluid labor force.
 Traditional workers have long term employer–employee relationship in which the worker is paid by the hour or year, earning a wage or salary.
 Outside of that arrangement, work tends to be temporary or project-based workers are hired to complete a particular task or for certain period of time.
 Coordination of jobs through an on-demand company reduces entry and operating costs for providers and allows workers' participation to be more transitory in gig markets (i.e., they have greater flexibility around work hours).
-Freelancers sell their skills to maximize their freedom, while full-time gig workers leverage platforms to level up their skills.
+Freelancers sell their skills to maximize their freedom, while full-time gig workers leverage digital service-on-demand platforms and job matching apps to level up their skills.
+Another example of temporary workers may be digital nomads.
+Digital nomads have a mobile lifestyle combining work and leisure, requiring a particular set of skills and equipment.
+Gig work enables digital nomads by offering flexible, location-independent job opportunities that can be performed remotely, typically through digital platforms, allowing for a lifestyle of travel and work anywhere with internet connectivity.

-Gig work vs. zero-hour contract employment
+Zero-hour contract employment

 It is important to distinguish employment in the sharing economy from employment through zero-hour contracts, a term primarily used in the United Kingdom to refer a contract in which an employer is not obliged to provide any minimum number of working hours to an employee.
 Employment in the gig economy entails receiving compensation for one key performance indicator, which, for example, is defined as parcels delivered or taxi lifts conducted.
 Another feature is that employees can opt to refuse taking an order.
 Although employers do not have to guarantee employment or employees can also refuse to take an order under a zero-hour contract, workers under such a contract are paid by the hour and not directly through business-related indicators as in the case of the gig economy.

+Ghost work

+Ghost work is a specific type of labor that is typically task-based and invisible to the end user.
+Ghost workers work on discrete tasks for a company, but they do not have a relationship with the company beyond assignment of the task and the minimal training necessary.
+A key characteristic of ghost work is the completion of small tasks to assist in machine learning or automation.

+Cybertariat

+Cybertariat denotes precarious workers or also impoverished middle classes subordinated to an algorithmic decision-making system.
+The algorithmic architecture of digital labor platforms is believed to concentrate benefits and reduce the base for subsistence of cybertariat.
+Cybertariats represents an integration of the digital work with physical space.
+The cybertariat can work anytime and from anywhere, can be hired and fired at will.
+The cybertariat workers work mostly anonymously in virtual indentity.
+The term is introduced by Ursula Huws.